-For the concrete shielding, we have again based the cost on TRIUMF experience from the onsite fabrication concrete shielding blocks.
-The cost is $2000/m^3$ [5], resulting in a cost of \$900k for the concrete volume.
-Additionally, we require \$20k for the staging and installation of this significant mass of shielding materials.
-These costs are summarized in the lower half of Table 4.
+For the concrete shielding, we have again based the cost on TRIUMF experience from the on-site fabrication concrete shielding blocks.
+The cost is $2000/m^3$ [4], resulting in a cost of 900k for the concrete volume.
+Additionally, we require 20k for the staging and installation of this significant mass of shielding materials.
+These costs are summarized in the lower half of Table 4 on page 8.10, and funding for this part of the project will be supported by CFI funds.